Intrinsic Mirror Symmetry

 \begin{basicsetup} Functorially associated to the log scheme $X$ is its \emph{tropicalization}, a generalized cone complex $\Sigma(X)$ with underlying topological space $|\Sigma(X)|$ presented as a colimit of a diagram of rational polyhedral cones with maps given by integral inclusions of faces, see \cite{ACGS17}, \S2.1.4.
 See also \S\ref{sec:tropical curves} for a brief review.
 If $S$ is a point, then $|\Sigma(S)|$ is a point, while if $S$ is a curve, $|\Sigma(S)|=\RR_{\ge 0}$.
 In any event, the structure morphism $X\rightarrow S$ induces a map of cone complexes $\Sigma(X) \rightarrow \Sigma(S)$.
 We denote by $\Sigma(X)(\ZZ)$ the set of points of $|\Sigma(X)|$ which are the image of some integral point $p\in \sigma$ for some $\sigma\in \Sigma(X)$.
 In particular, we obtain a map $\Sigma(X)(\ZZ)\rightarrow \Sigma(S)(\ZZ) =\NN$ in the case that $\dim S=1$.

 We note that since $X$ is Zariski and log smooth over $\Spec\kk$ in both the absolute and relative cases, there is a one-to-one correspondence between connected logarithmic strata of $X$ and cones of $\Sigma(X)$, and that in fact $\Sigma(X)$ is a cone complex, rather than a generalised cone complex.
 In particular there are no self-identifications of faces --- this is the classical case of toroidal embeddings in \cite{KKMS}.
+Note this allows distinct cones meeting along a union of faces.
 If further $X$ is in fact toric with $D$ its toric boundary, then $\Sigma(X)$ coincides, as an abstract cone complex, with the fan of $X$. \end{basicsetup}

 \begin{example} Again, to describe these objects without reference to log geometry, suppose that we are in the simple normal crossings case described in Example~\ref{snccaseexample1}.
 Then we can write $D=D_1+\cdots+D_s$ as a sum of irreducible divisors.
 Let us assume further that for any index set $I\subseteq \{1,\ldots,s\}$,